Sahara (1943 American film): Plot

 When the German battalion arrives, a battle of wills begins between Gunn and the German commander, Major von Falken.
-Gunn keeps up the pretense that there is abundant water, and changes his offer to swap water for guns.
-Von Falken rejects the terms and mounts several frontal attacks, which take a toll on the defenders.
+Gunn keeps up the pretense that there is abundant water and changes his offer to swap water for guns.
+Von Falken rejects the terms and mounts several frontal attacks; there are many German casualties but the attacks also takes a toll on the defenders.
 During one attack, von Schletow stabs Giuseppe when the Italian denounces fascism and refuses to help him escape.
-Before he dies, Giuseppe manages to warn Gunn.
+Before dying, Giuseppe manages to warn Gunn.
 Tambul chases von Schletow down and kills him before he can reach the German lines, but is shot dead.
 After a second parley between Leroux and von Falken ends in another stalemate, von Falken has Leroux shot in the back as the Frenchman returns to his own side.
 Gunn and his men return fire, killing von Falken.

 The Germans begin what appears to be a final assault, but turns into a full-blown surrender.
 They drop their weapons and claw across the sand towards the well.
 To Gunn's astonishment, a German artillery shell that exploded near the well has tapped into a source of water, filling the well again.
 While the surviving Germans drink, Gunn and Bates, the only Allied survivors, disarm them.
 Later, as they march their prisoners east, Gunn and Bates are met by Allied troops guided by Waco.
 They receive news of the Allied victory at the First Battle of El Alamein, turning back Erwin Rommel's Afrika Korps.